Market

 Comprehensive Income (FVTOCI")

-based on fulfillment of required
+based on fulfilment of required criteria

-criteria which involve management
+which involve management judgment.

 Our audit procedures included the following: